After sighting a few dark and tatty examples I saw this conveniently clean and pale W-201 yesterday. Where’s quality hiding?

 I asked this of a BMW 3-series (E-30) recently.
 Both came out the same year, 1982 (as did the Ford Sierra).
 So, presumably the cars gestated at the same time and without a large likelihood of designers and clay modellers migrating between studios.
 First let’s take a close look to find Ms. Quality…

-Like the rear bumper (above).
+Like the rear bumper (below).
 This is worth a whole essay, on how ideas are tested and how the winning concept makes the also-rans seems so idiosyncratic.
 This is Benz’s half integrated bumper which, unlike the front, does not meet the wheel arch.
-It gets points for allignment: compare to the 1975 Peugeot 604 which is conceptually the same but not as neat.
+It gets points for alignment: compare to the 1975 Peugeot 604 which is conceptually the same but not as neat.

 The C-pillar is conceptually as with earlier Benzes (see below).
 It’s a plastic component that neatly masks a weld and acts as a vent point.